-Be cautious of the rate you water your luffa seedling.
+Be cautious of the rate at which you water your luffa seedlings.
 Do not over-water it, as it will lead to soggy soil.
 Remember that your seedling needs loose and well-drained soil to thrive.

 Like growing on a garden bed, you'll need a strong trellis.
 The trellis or arbor provides support for your loofah vines to grow along.

 Luffa plants love the heat.
 So increasing the sources of the heat they get is only right.
 Place a heating mat on the floor and place your loofah vase on it.
 They germinate easily when the temperature of the heating mat is 85°F. The seeds germinate quickly within a week.

 The heating pads enable you to grow loofah before the frost has passed.
 You can use the heating pads until the start of the growing season and then transplant the seedlings.

 Transplanting luffa from indoor to outdoor beds requires patience and care, especially for those who started growing their luffa during the cold season.
 You can transplant your loofah sponge when it grows its first set of leaves, and it is big enough to handle without damaging it.

 First, harden your plant before transplanting it in the garden.
 Hardening is simply acclimatizing them to outdoor climate conditions.
 To do this, take the plants outside daily for about two weeks before transplanting.

 You can initially put it out for an hour and then extend the time until the plant can stay outdoors.
 Then, dig the spot to transfer the seedling 15mm deep.
 Plant the seedling carefully and cover it with humus.

 A growing luffa requires regular maintenance checks to ensure it grows properly.
 You can not just plant the black seeds without monitoring their progress, especially if you are not planting outdoors directly.

 Some ways to care for growing luffa plants are: